Role of the Australian Council for Computers in Education

 These members are K-12 teachers with an interest in the use of ICT in education and teachers of the formal Information Technology or Computing Studies subjects at secondary level.
 The CEG membership also includes teacher educators from university faculties of education.

-The ninth member of ACCE is the Australian Computer Society (ACS), a professional body for the ICT industry.
+The eighth member of ACCE is the Australian Computer Society (ACS), a professional body for the ICT industry.
 ACCE is funded via capitation fees from each of its member associations.

 The ACCE Board has sought to advance the development of ICT in Australian education through cooperative and collaborative activity.
 It actively seeks to involve other organisations in its own work and offers to contribute the collective experience and expertise of its Board members and member associations to assist other bodies in educational ICT activities.